PlanterApp/planter_blog/content/posts/vibrant-pollinator-flower-bed/index.md

 ### Adapting This for Your Garden

-This style of layering and massing works in **beds of any size**, though smaller beds benefit from fewer large plants.
+This style of layering and massing works in beds of any size, though smaller beds benefit from fewer large plants.
 In this 4×8, I’ve included three tall species: dahlia, bee balm, and snapdragon, which might be too much for, say, a 2×4 ft bed.

-For a **smaller version**, you could:
+For a smaller version, you could:

 * Keep the Alyssum and Nasturtium at the front.
 * Mix Bee Balm and Cosmos together more densely.